Ethnic Rhinoplasty/Thick Skin

 18 yo African American patient who underwent rhinoplasty with medpor implant and nostril reduction.
 Patient is shown 6 months post-surgery and although there is still some tip swelling, the general structure of tip and dorsum is much more refined.
 Additionally the incisions of the nostrils are on inside of nostril rather than on outside where it joins the face.

 29 yo female ethnic rhinoplasty patient with thick skin who had previous rhinoplasty who requests improvement in symmetry, breathing and definition.
 Patient underwent revision rhinoplasty with multiple cartilage grafts into tip and middle nasal vault to correct her breathing and cosmetic appearance.
-Patient is shown one year after revision rhinoplasty.
+Patient is shown one year after revision procedure.

 22 year old Middle Eastern female underwent 3D endonasal minimally invasive rhinoplasty to remove the nasal bump and refine the nasal tip.
 This Middle Eastern rhinoplasty patient has a typical tip drop found in Middle Eastern rhinoplasty patients and the tip was also elevated.
 Dr. Rizk's aesthetics is a feminine but natural profile as shown.
 Every nose Dr. Rizk performs is different as is every profile which must be in harmony with the rest of the face.
 Patient is shown post-surgery at 6 months.

 28 year old Indian male who complains of his bump and drooping nasal tip.
 In indian and ethnic rhinoplasty it is important to support the nasal tip with cartilage grafts.
 In this case, the patient's tip was lifted and supported with a columellar strut as well as 2 tip grafts under his thick skin.
 The bump was reduced very conservatively and he even has a slight convexity of the bridge on postoperative profile.
 Indian patients are very sensitive to the scooped or very low dorsum so it is very important to create a very natural profile that is masculine.
-Patient is shown one year after rhinoplasty.
+Patient is shown one year after nose surgery.

 26 year old female with a long nose and drooping tip shown preoperative and 6 months after surgery.
 Patient sent her own picture 2 years after the surgery as a followup.

 23 year old asian female complains of lack of tip definition as well as a deviated nose to the right.
 Patient underwent rhinoplasty with auricular (ear cartilage) graft into her nose to give her more definition.
 The patient's own septum was too thin and inadequate for creating the definition necessary in her nose.
-Patient is shown one year after rhinoplasty with auricular cartilage graft.
+Patient is shown one year after nose surgery with auricular cartilage graft.

-30 yo Hispanic/Dominican female interested in rhinoplasty.
+30 yo Hispanic/Dominican female interested in nose surgery.
 Patient is shown 4 months after rhinoplasty to remove her bump, narrow her nose and nostrils and also correct her saddle nose deformity above her tip.
 Ethnic rhinoplasty entails structural grafts in the tip to achieve structural support and definition.
 Old techniques of Excision of cartilage alone does not achieve a natural outcome.
 Notice patient's nose was not rotated because patient is tall and this nose fits her face and body better.
 Also she is still swollen and the nose will become more refined with time.